 My work sits at the intersection of myth, psychology and ecology; its primary focus is the relevance of our native, primarily Celtic, mythology and traditions to the social and environmental problems we face today.
-I believe that those traditions offer insights into authentic and meaningful ways of being which are founded on a sense of belonging to place, a rootedness in the land we inhabit.
-I believe that our old myths, folktales, and fairy tales offer a deep and grounded wisdom which we can draw on today to lead us back to the wild that we have lost, and to show us how to belong to the wider world again.
+I believe that those stories and traditions offer insights into authentic and meaningful ways of being which are founded on a sense of belonging to place, a rootedness in the land we inhabit.
+Our old myths, folktales, and fairy tales offer a deep and grounded wisdom which we can draw on today to lead us back to the wild that we have lost, and to show us how to belong to the wider world again.
 (Please visit this page for more information.)

 I am especially passionate about exploring and nurturing women’s generative, creative and transformative energies.
 My ultimate aim is simple: to inspire women to rise up, and to use their unique wisdom to change the world.
-This is the subject of my next book, a work of nonfiction entitled If Women Rose Rooted, which will be published in Spring 2016.
-It is also the subject of my online course, Reclaiming the Wise Woman.
+This is the subject of my latest book, a work of nonfiction entitled If Women Rose Rooted, which was published in Spring 2016.
+It is also the subject of my online courses, Reclaiming the Wise Woman and Sisterhood of the Bones.
 I run workshops, creative retreats and offer a variety of courses for women; please check out the different ways you can work with me at this page.

-NOW AVAILABLE FOR PRE-ORDER.
-My new book If Women Rose Rooted will be published in March 2016.
+NOW AVAILABLE.
+My new book If Women Rose Rooted was published in March 2016.
 Taking inspiration from the archetypal landscapes of Celtic nations, it urges women to reclaim our native traditions with the help of the myths and stories that spring directly from the ground under our feet, and to take up our ancient traditional roles as guardians and protectors of the land.